18 Best Places to Visit in California During Winter

 Golden Gate Bridge in San Francisco, California

-One of the most popular things to do in the city is taking a ferry to and touring the infamous prison of Alcatraz.
+One of the most popular things to do in the city is taking a ferry to and touring the infamous prison of Alcatraz, which safeguarded some of the most infamous criminals of the 20th century, like Al Capone and George “Machine-Gun” Kelly.
 Alternatively, consider a bay tour, where you’ll sail past the Golden Gate Bridge, Alcatraz, and more as you learn about San Francisco’s history and culture.

-If you’re up for a hike, the 2.3-mile Batteries to Bluffs Loop provides absolutely epic views of the Golden Gate Bridge.
+If you’re up for a hike, the 2.3-mile Batteries to Bluffs Loop provides absolutely epic views over the city’s most iconic feature, the Golden Gate Bridge.
 It’s one of the best Instagram spots in San Francisco for a reason!

 If you’re visiting in December, there is also plenty of holiday cheer, with Christmas lights in Union Square and even some holiday light tours around the city.